18 January 2021

 The POPI Act is a big step forward for privacy in South Africa.
 It brings the country closer to the data protection standards of other large economies, such as those in the EU.

-Whilst compliance with the Act may seem daunting, it's important that your business takes the necessary steps now to avoid legal issues in future.
+Whilst compliance with the Act may seem daunting, it's important that your business takes the necessary steps to avoid legal issues.

 Some first steps toward compliance with the POPI Act include: